 The fact is that the majority of so-called adults are not truly adults at all.
 We all get older.
 Anyone, with a little luck, can do that.
 But, psychologically speaking, this is not adulthood.
 True adulthood hinges on acknowledging, accepting, and taking responsibility for loving and parenting one's own inner child.
 For most adults, this never happens.
-Instead, their inner child has been denied, neglected, disparaged, abandoned or rejected.
+Instead, their inner child has been denied, neglected, disparaged, abandoned, or rejected.
 We are told by society to "grow up," putting childish things aside.
-To become adults, we've been taught that our inner child--representing our child-like capacity for innocence, wonder, awe, joy, sensitivity and playfulness--must be stifled, quarantined or even killed.
+To become adults, we've been taught that our inner child—representing our child-like capacity for innocence, wonder, awe, joy, sensitivity, and playfulness—must be stifled, quarantined, or even killed.
 The inner child comprises and potentiates these positive qualities.
-But it also holds our accumulated childhood hurts, traumas, fears and angers.
-"Grown-ups" are convinced they have successfully outgrown, jettisoned, and left this child--and its emotional baggage--long behind.
+But it also holds our accumulated childhood hurts, traumas, fears, and anger.
+"Grown-ups" are convinced they have successfully outgrown, jettisoned, and left this child—and its emotional baggage—long behind.
 But this is far from the truth.

 This is the confusing state of affairs we so frequently see in seekers of psychotherapy.
-It is not dissociative identity disorder (multiple personality), but rather a far more common, pervasive and insidious sort of socially sanctioned dissociation.
-But if we can recognize this problem for what it is, we can begin dealing with it, by choosing to become psychological--not just chronological--adults.
+It is not dissociative identity disorder (multiple personalities), but rather a far more common, pervasive, and insidious sort of socially sanctioned dissociation.
+But if we can recognize this problem for what it is, we can begin dealing with it, by choosing to become psychological—not just chronological—adults.
 How is this accomplished?

-At least in the sort of psychotherapy I practice, the adult part of the personality learns (and this, like much of therapy, is a learning process) to relate to the inner child exactly as a good parent relates to a flesh-and-blood child, providing discipline, limits, boundaries and structure.
-These are all--along with support, nurturance, and acceptance--indispensable elements of loving and living with any child, whether metaphorical or actual.
-By initiating and maintaining an ongoing dialogue between the two, a reconciliation between inner child and mature adult can be reached.
-A new, mutually beneficial, cooperative, symbiotic relationship can be created in which the sometimes conflicting needs of both the adult self and inner child can be creatively satisfied.
+At least in the sort of psychotherapy that I practice, the adult part of the personality learns (and this, like much of therapy, is a learning process) to relate to the inner child exactly as a good parent relates to a flesh-and-blood child, providing discipline, limits, boundaries, and structure.
+These are all—along with support, nurturance, and acceptance—indispensable elements of loving and living with any child, whether metaphorical or actual.
+By initiating and maintaining an ongoing dialogue between the two, a reconciliation between the inner child and the mature adult can be reached.
+A new, mutually beneficial, cooperative, and symbiotic relationship can be created in which the sometimes conflicting needs of both the adult self and inner child can be creatively satisfied.